 Zuck, Tim (Canadian, b.1947)

-Steeped in conceptual art as a student at the Nova Scotia College of Art & Design and California Institute of the Arts in the 1970s, Zuck developed a painting and drawing practice that probes questions of perception and representation.
+Steeped in Conceptual art as a student at the Nova Scotia College of Art & Design (now NSCAD University), Halifax, and California Institute of the Arts, Valencia, in the 1970s, Zuck developed a painting and drawing practice that probes questions of perception and representation.
 His focused examinations of seemingly simple objects and shapes reveal their complexities to the viewer.